 |Large Breed Dogs & Bloat

-of death in large breed dogs.
-In GDV there is a rapid accumulation of air in the stomach,
+death in large breed dogs.
+In GDV there is a rapid accumulation of air in the stomach, causing

-causing distention and often rotation (torsion) of the stomach, cutting off blood supply at
+distention and often rotation (torsion) of the stomach, cutting off blood supply at both ends and

-only dry dog food, and feeding a large amount of food per meal.
-Other feeding factors that
+dry dog food, and feeding a large amount of food per meal.
+Other feeding factors that increase

 *Feed two or more meals a day.

 *Feed no more than 1 cup per 33 pounds of body weight per meal.